BenTaylorPublic/screeps/README.md

     - Neaten the constants into sections                                            FINISHED
     - Upgrader spawn logic                                                          FINISHED
     - Upgrader running logic                                                        FINISHED
-    - Edit SpawnLaborer logic to not spawn laborers when upgraders are succifient   NOT STARTED
+    - Edit SpawnLaborer logic to not spawn laborers when upgraders are succifient   FINISHED
     - Pre-emptive spawning upgraders                                                NOT STARTED
 ```
 ### Short term